2001 Pacific typhoon season: International names

 During the season 26 named tropical cyclones developed in the Western Pacific and were named by the Japan Meteorological Agency, when it was determined that they had become tropical storms.
 These names were contributed to a list of a 140 names submitted by the fourteen members nations and territories of the ESCAP/WMO Typhoon Committee.

-This is the only time that the names "Vipa" and "Vamei" were used.
-The former's spelling was corrected to "Wipha" in 2002, while the latter was retired.
+Each of the names in this list was used for the first time.
+However, it was the only time for the names Vipa and Vamei to be utilized, as the former's spelling was corrected to Wipha in 2002, while the name Vamei was retired, and was replaced with Peipah.